stolarz92/pkw_epi/README.md

-== README

 # PKW_EPI

 ## About project
 App was made for Ruby on Rails class.
-Main goal is to support election in Poland.= There are three type of users:
+Main goal is to support election in Poland.
+There are three type of users:

 * Admin